 Most CRM solutions are originally built for the web.
 That’s understandable — most customer relationship management work is done from the computer, not on the go.
 However, a mobile version of your app can bring certain benefits.

 For example, it’s easier to record and/or log phone calls if they’re made from an app.
 Push notifications can also be implemented in mobile apps; they’re considered the most effective reminders today.
-Having built an app that syncs with the web version of CRM software, you’ll have the most complete solution.
+Having built a CRM application that syncs with the web version of CRM software, you’ll have the most complete solution.

-The ccost to build CRM software from scratch will depend on whether you choose to stop at web development or decide to go for a mobile app.
+The cost to create a CRM from scratch will depend on whether you choose to stop at web development or decide to go for a mobile app.
 However, it’s not only this that will impact the cost.

 “When it comes to the custom CRM development cost and where to save money, I recommend saving on the frontend part of the project by making an artless UI design.
 Of course, it will work provided that the software is used internally and not designed to be sold as a SaaS.